 - A. State Contractor Workers.
 All State Contractors and State Contractor Workers who physically enter a State Facility shall comply with the requirements of this section III.A. - 1.
-All State Contractors and State Contractor Workers, including individuals who have been infected with and recovered from COVID-19, shall have received their first dose in a two dose COVID-19 series no later than September 30, 2021 and be Fully Vaccinated by October 31, 2021.
+All State Contractors and State Contractor Workers, including individuals who have been infected with and recovered from COVID-19, shall have received their first dose in a two dose COVID-19 series no later than September 30, 2021 and shall have received their second dose in a two dose COVID-19 series by October 31, 2021, unless they meet the testing requirements set forth in Section III.A.3 of this Order.
 State Contractors shall identify by name all State Contractor Workers who will require access to State Facilities in connection with the performance of the State Contractor's obligations under the Contract or as a goods or service provider to an individual residing in a State Facility.
 State Contractors shall certify, in a form acceptable to the State as determined by the Department of Personnel and Administration or its delegate, that each of the identified State Contractor Workers is Fully Vaccinated. - 2.
 Proof of Vaccination.
 Any of the following may be used as proof of vaccination: - a.
-COVID-19 Vaccination Record Card (issued by the U.S. Department of Health and Human Services Centers for Disease Control & Prevention or World Health Organization Yellow Card) which includes name of person vaccinated, type of vaccine provided and dates of last doses administered);
+COVID-19 Vaccination Record Card (issued by the U.S. Department of Health and Human Services Centers for Disease Control & Prevention or World Health Organization Yellow Card) which includes name of person vaccinated, type of vaccine provided and dates of last doses administered); - b. a photo of a COVID-19 Vaccination Record Card or immunization record obtained from the Colorado Immunization Information System (CIIS) as a separate document;